of Aid Stations

 20% Road/ 80% Trail

-Entries for 2021 open 1000 on Saturday 29th August 2020.
-There will be 320 places for the event on open registration and places are available on a first come, first served basis.
-An additional 40 places exist for 2020 volunteers.
+Entries for 2023 open 1000 on Saturday 9th July 2022.
+All of the places for the event are available on a first come, first served basis, aside from an additional 40 that exist for 2022 volunteers.
 All entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 Runners must finish within the 13 hour time limit.
 There are additional cut offs on route which are listed in the aid station plan.

 Race HQ is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
 The race itself starts at the trail head of the North Downs Way.
-Runners will commence the 5 minutes walk down to the race start following the race briefing.
+Runners will commence the 5 minutes walk down to the race start, following the race briefing at the Leisure Centre.

 The race route travels 50 miles east from the NDW trailhead at Farnham in the west, to Knockholt Pound.
 The route does not deviate away from the North Downs Way until the final half a mile in to the village and the finish line.

 A map, and gpx file, of the route can be found at the bottom of this page.

 FINISHER Medal & T-Shirt to Finishers only.
 Rather than take a medal and tee, runners can opt in to plant a tree instead with Trees not Tees.
 This option can be selected during the registration process.

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.